Vivek-code-bit/sem4python/README.md

 ## Introduction

-Hi, I'm Naman Choudhary and this project simulates the progression of a salary and wealth accumulation over time.
+Hi, we're **Vivek Prajapati**, **Arav Patel**, and **Yashraj Dave**, and we've created this project to simulate the progression of salary and wealth accumulation over time.
 The model factors in salary growth through promotions, cost-of-living raises, and wealth accumulation via savings and investment returns.
 It helps estimate how many years it would take to achieve a desired retirement corpus.

 ## Features:
 - **Dynamic Salary Growth**: Accounts for cost-of-living raises and periodic promotions.